A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Stochastic FitzHugh-Nagumo model

 guaranteeing Condition \eqref{eq:cond_hypo}.
 We refer to \cite{Berglund2012,Bonaccorsi2008,Kelly2018,Muratov2008} and to \cite{Ditlevsen2019,Leon2018} for the consideration of the elliptic and hypoelliptic FHN model, respectively, and to \cite{Quentin2020} for an investigation of both cases.

 Moreover, it has been proved that the FHN model is ergodic, see, e.g., \cite{Bonaccorsi2008,Leon2018}.
-Here, we study this property under a restricted parameter space, for which SDE \eqref{FHN} satisfies the dissipativity condition \eqref{eq:dissipative} such that the function $L(x)=1+\norm{x}^2$ is a Lyapunov function meeting Condition~\eqref{eq:Lyapunov}. \begin{proposition} Let
+Here, we study this property under a restricted parameter space, for which SDE \eqref{FHN} satisfies the dissipativity condition \eqref{eq:dissipative} such that the function $L(x)=1+\norm{x}^2$ is a Lyapunov function meeting Condition~\eqref{eq:Lyapunov}. \begin{proposition}[Dissipativity of the FHN model] Let